Brazil Senate report urges charging Bolsonaro over pandemic

 Analysts say it’s unclear if he would act.

-Recommended charges also include misuse of public funds and "prevarication," which entails delaying or refraining from action required as part of a public official's duty for reasons of personal interest.
+Recommended charges also include misuse of public funds and "prevarication," which entails delaying or refraining from action required as part of a public official's duty for reasons of personal interest, and several others.

 Bolsonaro has denied any wrongdoing, and has repeatedly accused the investigation of being a political instrument aimed at sabotaging him.